 AppleKeyMapAggregator protocol is supposed to contain a fixed length buffer of currently pressed keys.
-However, the majority of the drivers which require KeySupport report key presses as interrupts, with automatically generated key repeat behaviour with some defined initial and subsequent delay.
-As a result, to emulate the raw key behaviour required by several Apple boot systems, we use a timeout to merge multiple repeated keys which are submitted within a small timeout window.
+However, the majority of the drivers only report key presses as interrupts and pressing and holding the key on the keyboard results in subsequent submissions of this key with some defined time interval.
+As a result we use a timeout to remove once pressed keys from the buffer once the timeout expires and no new submission of this key happened.

 This option allows setting this timeout based on the platform.
-The recommended value for the majority of platforms is from 5 (50 milliseconds) to 7 (70 milliseconds), although values up to 9 (90 milliseconds) have been observed to be required on some PS/2 systems.
-For reference, holding a key on VMware will repeat roughly every 20 milliseconds and the equivalent value for APTIO V is 30-40 milliseconds.
-KeyForgetThreshold should be configured to be longer than this.
-Thus, it is possible to configure a lower KeyForgetThreshold value on platforms with a faster native driver key repeat rate, for more responsive input, and it is required to set a higher value on slower platforms.
+The recommended value for the majority of platforms is 5 milliseconds.
+For reference, holding one key on VMware will repeat it roughly every 2 milliseconds and the same value for APTIO V is 3-4 milliseconds.
+Thus, it is possible to set a slightly lower value on faster platforms and a slightly higher value on slower platforms for more responsive input.

-Pressing keys one after the other results in delays of at least 60 and 100 milliseconds for the same platforms.
-Ideally, KeyForgetThreshold should remain lower than this value, to avoid merging real key presses.
+Pressing keys one after the other results in delays of at least 6 and 10 milliseconds for the same platforms.